Highlights: EU leaders meet to decide on bloc's top jobs, Timmermans frontrunner

 “(Timmermans for Commission president?)
 I’m afraid that this person is not really the right one to unite Europe, not divide it more.
 In the past we have a feeling that it was not very positive on our region and I am asking: where are the women?”

-Reporting by Jean-Baptiste Vey, Robin Emmott, Andreas Rinke, Daphne Psaledakis, Alexandra Regida and Belen Carreno
+Reporting by Jean-Baptiste Vey, Robin Emmott, Andreas Rinke, Daphne Psaledakis, Alexandra Regida, Peter Maushagen, Belen Carreno, Francesco Guarascio and Foo Yun Chee